jacnik/parallel-programming-udacity/README.md

  V  V  V  V  V
 [6][7][8][9][10] Out

+Read from one address, compute result and write to one adress. one-to-one

 2. Gather:
 [1][2][3][4][5]  In
  |_/|_/|_/|_/|
  |  |  |  |  |
  V  V  V  V  V
 [6][7][8][9][10] Out

+Read from multiple addresses, compute result and write to one adress. many-to-one

 3. Scatter:
 [1][2][3][4][5]  In